Ancient synagogues in Israel: Nabratein/Naburiya synagogue

 Naburiya was a Jewish village in the Galilee during the First and Second Temple periods.
 Neburaya is believed to be identical with Nabratein, a location north of Safed where Eleazar of Modi'im and Jacob of Kfar Neburaya, a compiler of the Haggadah, are buried.

 The remains of the Nabratein synagogue, discovered in archaeological excavations, indicate that it is one of the oldest in the Galilee.
 The original synagogue was enlarged during the third century and destroyed in an earthquake in 363 CE.
 In 564, the synagogue was rebuilt.
 The date is known from the inscription over the main door, now displayed at the Israel Museum: "Built four hundred and ninety four years after the destruction of the Temple under the leadership of Hanina ben Lizar and Luliana bar Yuden" (70+494=564).
 The second-phase building stood until 640 CE.
 The façade was partially reconstructed by the Jewish National Fund and the Israel Antiquities Authority.

+Ein Nashut synangogue

+Excavations at Ein Nashut conducted in the late 1970s in the Golan revealed the remains of a synagogue that was built in the 5th century based on coins found at the site, and there is evidence of a series of repairs made there, which was abandoned in the 7th century CE.